-• Must be timely and occur at Power of Attorney for consumer stated that the care planning process is held at a convenient time and times/locations convenient to all location, or by phone. involved.
+Must be timely and occur at Power of Attorney for consumer stated that the care planning process is held at a convenient time and times/locations convenient to all location, or by phone. involved.
 The POA knows that the consumer and family can invite anyone they choose.
-Reflects cultural considerations/uses plain Yes language Discusses individual preference for community integration within and outside the setting.
-Individual Program Plan (IPP): Indicates previous careers and memberships.
-The IPP indicates the activities the consumer enjoys as painting, puzzles, crafts, reading, card making, music, parties, and Bingo.
-For example, if the consumer dislikes loud noises and large crowds.
-Going for a drive is calming.
-The IPP lists preferences in activities and a participation log is utilized to indicate participation in activities.
-Includes strategies for solving disagreement The IPP discusses strategies to assist the consumer in addressing any disagreements by implementing activities that the consumer enjoys.
-The facility has set a goal to encourage the consumer to participate in activities.
-Offers choices to the individual regarding services and supports the individual receives and from whom The IPP indicates the type of services that are being provided are based on the consumers preference.
+Reflects cultural considerations/uses plain Yes language Individualized Care Plan: Discusses individual preference The care plans indicate the likes, dislikes, goals and dreams of the individual.
+A life history form is completed for community integration within with the individual and POA to understand the individual's preferences for community integration within and and outside the setting. outside of the setting.
+The care plan lists preferences in activities.
+Includes strategies for solving The care plan discusses strategies to assist the consumer in addressing any disagreements by implementing activities that the consumer enjoys.
+The facility has set a goal to encourage the consumer to participate in disagreement activities.
+Offers choices to the individual regarding services and supports The care plan indicates the type of conjugat that are being provided are based on the consumers professions the individual receives and from The care plan indicates the type of services that are being provided are based on the consumers preference. whom

 Provides method to request updates Resident Handbook states care meetings and updates can be requested at any time.
 Reflects what is important to the individual to ensure delivery of services in a manner reflecting personal preferences and ensuring health and welfare Goals are determined by the consumer and/or legal decision maker during the Person-Centered care plan meeting with the HCBS Case Manager and setting staff.
 Identifies the individual's strengths, preferences, needs (clinical and support), and desired outcomes Care planning includes Strengths, needs, goals and task.
 May include whether and what services are self-directed and includes risks and plan to minimize them Care planning includes risks.
 Includes individually identified goals and preferences related to relationships, community participation, employment, income and savings, healthcare and wellness, education, and others Facility and the HCBS Care planning includes identified goals and preferences related to values.
-Individual Program Plan is created relating to the individuals hopes, dreams and values.
+The individual's care plan is created relating to the individuals hopes, dreams and values.
 Signed by all individuals and providers responsible for implementation and a copy provided to all chosen by the beneficiary HCBS care plan is signed by the HCBS Case Manager and the family who is the POA.